t0mm4rx/FaceGenerator/ReadMe.md

 ![Me by the network](./readme_ressources/first_model/test_tmarx.png)

 Ok, maybe not so recognizable 😅

+Oh, and I changed the normalization of pixels from -1 --> 1 to 0 --> 1, to make the network converge with sigmoid activation.

 So what can we do now to make the neural network more precise ?